javascript-panel/javascript-panel.github.io/docs/api/interfaces/JsPlayingItemLocation.md

 PlaylistIndex|`number`|read|
 PlaylistItemIndex|`number`|read|

-`IsValid` will always be `false` if [foobar2000](https://www.foobar2000.org) isn't playing.
-It can also be `false` if the playing track has since been removed from the playlist it was on when playback was started.
+`IsValid` will be `false` if [foobar2000](https://www.foobar2000.org) isn't playing or the playing track does does not belong to belong to a playlist.

 !!! example
 	```js